MTstateIntroStats/IntroStatTextbook/docs/02-eda.md

 The distribution of interest rates is unimodal and skewed to the high end.
 Many of the rates fall near the mean at 11.57%, and most fall within one standard deviation (5.05%) of the mean.
 There are a few exceptionally large interest rates in the sample that are above 20%.</div>\EndKnitrBlock{example}

 In practice, the variance and standard deviation are sometimes used as a means to an end, where the "end" is being able to accurately estimate the uncertainty associated with a sample statistic.
-For example, in Chapter \@ref(inference-foundations) the standard deviation is used in calculations that help us understand how much a sample mean varies from one sample to the next.
+For example, in Chapter \@ref(inference-num) the standard deviation is used in calculations that help us understand how much a sample mean varies from one sample to the next.

 ### Box plots, quartiles, and the median